-The Schedules to the CDSA are amended by Bill C-26.
-Clause 6 of the bill transfers items 1, 25, and 26 of Schedule III to become items 19, 20, and 21 of Schedule I. The first item encompasses the amphetamines, their salts, derivatives, isomers and analogues and salts of derivatives, isomers and analogues.
-Methamphetamine had earlier been transferred to Schedule I. The other two items transferred are flunitrazepam and any salts or derivatives thereof and 4-hydroxybutanoic acid (GHB) and any salt thereof.
+Schedule I. The other two items transferred are flunitrazepam and any salts or derivatives thereof and 4-hydroxybutanoic acid (GHB) and any salt thereof.
 Flunitrazepam is a benzodiazepine (sedative) readily soluble in ethanol and also known as Rohypnol.
-Gamma-hydroxybutyrate (GHB) has sedative effects that are very similar to those of alcohol.
+Gammahydroxybutyrate (GHB) has sedative effects that are very similar to those of alcohol.
 Both of these substances are commonly referred to as "date rape drugs."
 The effect of this change will be to ensure that, when the offences addressed in the bill concern amphetamines or the date rape drugs, the mandatory minimum punishments will apply.
-Furthermore, possession of Schedule I substances in contravention of section 4 of the CDSA is more harshly punished than is possession of substances listed in the other Schedules.
+Furthermore, possession of Schedule I substances in contravention of section 4 of the CDSA is more harshly punished than is possession of substances listed in the other schedules.
 Clauses 7 and 8 of the bill remove these three items from Schedule III.